WalletWasabi/WasabiDoc/docs/using-wasabi/Joinmarket.md

 ## Introduction and History

-[Joinmarket](https://github.com/JoinMarket-Org/joinmarket-clientserver) is a CoinJoin protocol implemented in a wallet software which requires Bitcoin Core as backend.
+[Joinmarket](https://github.com/JoinMarket-Org/joinmarket-clientserver) is a CoinJoin protocol implemented in a wallet software which requires Bitcoin Core as the back end.
 Its novel innovation is to introduced incentive structures to encourage users to mix their coins.
 One market taker can pay many market makers to create a tailor made CoinJoin.
 The software consists of several python scripts, has a graphical user interface, and utilizes IRC communication channels.